 TRAINING + 0800 PRO HIRE

 If you are getting your staff trained it is important to know which type of training is best for you.
-If you contracted to, or wish to work for a major construction or industrial companies then NZQA Qualifications will be your best option.
-If you do self accreditation for ACC, NZQA Unit standards will also be your best option.
+If you contracted to, or wish to work for a major construction or industrial companies then Competency Training will be your best option.

 Since the release of the Best Practice Guidelines for MEWP in August 2014, Pro Services has fielded numerous inquiries regarding EWP Operator Training, most questions relate to what the requirements are for such training.
 The short answer to this question is that the Health & Safety Act informs you that you must train your staff on the equipment they are using.
 So, even though licensing is not mandatory in New Zealand, machinery operator training most certainly is.

-The Best Practice Guidelines can be downloaded here, and section 6 of the guidelines state the following;
+The Best Practice Guidelines, section 6 of the guidelines state the following;

 SERVICE + 0800 PRO HIRE